kobmic/serverless-rps-lab/README.md

 You must grant permissions for your Lambda function to access AWS resources like S3, DynamoDB or others.
 These are granted via an IAM role, called **execution role**.
 The entity invoking your Lambda function must have permission to do so.
 I.e. S3 or API Gateway needs permission to invoke your lambda function.
 See [docs](https://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role)

 ### Test
-* Configure a sample event in the console and test your lambda function.
+Configure a sample event in the console and test your lambda function.

+### Troubleshooting and monitoring
+AWS Lambda automatically monitors Lambda functions, reporting metrics through Amazon CloudWatch.
+You can insert logging statements into your code that will be pushed to a CloudWatch Logs group associated with your Lambda function (Lambda/<function name>).
+In Java use the **LambdaLogger**:

+	LambdaLogger logger = context.getLogger();
+    logger.log("some useful log");

 ## 2. Create a lambda function that consumes JSON
 Write a new lambda function **createGame** that consumes and produces JSON.
 Upload and test.